 Muhammara

 Muhammara (or mouhamara) is something I love to turn people on to.
 It's a traditional red pepper spread originating from Syria made with a beguiling blend of red peppers, walnuts, olive oil, pomegranate molasses, and a handful of other ingredients - depending on the cook.
-I included a recipe for it years ago in Super Natural Cooking, and make it when something reminds me of how much I love it.
+I included a recipe for it years ago in Super Natural Cooking (2007), and make it when something reminds me of how much I love it.
 Which is exactly why you're seeing it today.
-I was having dinner the other night at Aziza, here in San Francisco, and always order Mourad's beautiful spreads - one of which reminds me of muhammara (although I think he makes his with piquillo peppers and almonds, or perhaps whatever looks good at the moment).
-It's a perfect spread for late summer -- you can use red peppers from the market and grill them -- ideal alongside grilled flatbread or toasted pita.
+I was having dinner at Aziza, in San Francisco, and always order Mourad's beautiful spreads.
+One of them reminds me of muhammara, although I think he makes his with piquillo peppers and almonds, (or perhaps whatever looks good at the moment).
+It's a perfect spread for late summer, you can use red peppers from the market and grill them.
+It's ideal alongside grilled flatbread or toasted pita.
 Make this the next time you're considering doing a hummus or labneh - or (even better) go for an assortment.

 Muhammara